📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Low Impact on Beneficial Bacteria

 One of azithromycin's key advantages over other broad-spectrum antibiotics is its comparatively low disruption to nitrifying bacteria.
-Your aquarium's nitrogen cycle is less likely to crash during Fish Zithro treatment than during treatment with ciprofloxacin or doxycycline.
+Your aquarium's nitrogen cycle is less likely to crash during Bird Zithro treatment than during treatment with ciprofloxacin or doxycycline.
 That said, monitoring ammonia and nitrite daily during any antibiotic course is always good practice.

 Invertebrate Sensitivity

-Fish Zithro is not formulated or tested for invertebrates.
+Bird Zithro is not formulated or tested for invertebrates.
 Shrimp, snails, crabs, and corals may be adversely affected.
 Never treat a community tank containing invertebrates — use a dedicated hospital tank.

-Potential Side Effects in Fish
+Potential Side Effects in Bird

-When dosed correctly, Fish Zithro is generally well-tolerated.
+When dosed correctly, Bird Zithro is generally well-tolerated.
 Possible side effects include temporary hiding behavior or reduced activity, mild water cloudiness, and temporary appetite reduction.
 These effects are usually mild and resolve once treatment concludes.
 If you observe severe distress — erratic swimming, excessive mucus, or gasping at the surface — perform an immediate 50% water change and run activated carbon.

 Antibiotic Resistance